Is Egypt dangerous for tourists in 2025?

 • Finally, a quick mention of gay/lesbian rights and civil liberties.
 Yes, I know, we are tourists, but we are tourists of the 21st century my dear.

+Is Egypt dangerous for tourists?
 The economic situation of Egypt

-If we want to answer the question if Egypt is dangerous for tourists we have to tackle the economic situation first and then the political one.
+If we want to answer the question if Egypt is dangerous for tourists, we have to tackle the economic situation first and then the political one.
 As for the economy, two quite different stories are told.

 HERE IS EGYPT, WHICH IS REALLY HUGE AND YOU WILL NOT HAVE A GOOD IDEA UNTIL YOU GO THERE AND TRY TO COVER THE DISTANCE BETWEEN THE RED SEA AND LUXOR, FOR EXAMPLE.
 WHAT YOU SEE ON THE MAP ARE THE VARIOUS GOVERNORIES IN WHICH IT IS DIVIDED.
 SOURCE WIKIPEDIA.